-Legal Material
+Legal Materials

-During attorney visits, a reasonable amount of legal materials may be allowed in the visiting area, with prior approval.
-Legal material may be transferred, but is subject to inspection for contraband.
+During attorney visits, a reasonable amount of legal materials may be allowed in the visiting area with prior approval.
+Legal material may be transferred during attorney visits, but it is subject to inspection for contraband, and must be coordinated through the Unit Team.
+This material will be treated in a similar manner as the special mail procedures described above.
 Inmates are expected to handle the transfer of legal materials through the mail as often as possible.